-This lesson will help your students create a lasting connection to a concept of Stop and Think by introducing it in a fun and unique way.
+These impulse control worksheets will help your students create a lasting connection to the concept of Stop and Think by introducing it in a fun and unique way.

 Today’s activity introduces a tangible object to the abstract concept of Stop and Think: the Stop and Think Remote.

-Students can color their own remote and use it as a reminder to practice Stop and Think.
-Consider laminating them and taping them to students’ desks!
+With these impulse control worksheets, students will color their own remote and use it as a reminder to practice Stop and Think.